 The possibility to use boot loaders has existed previously, at least in theory.
 In practice development of boot loaders for X86 processor platforms have been too complicated and the information required about the processor platforms hasn’t always been available.

-Intel® has addressed this issue by the introduction of the Intel® Boot Loader Development Kit (Intel® BLDK) for embedded designs based on Intel® Atom™ processors.
+Intel® has addressed this issue by the introduction of the Intel® BLDK for embedded designs based on Intel® Atom™ processors.
+Intel® BLDK is a shortening for Intel® Boot Loader Development Kit.
 Neil Stroud has had the opportunity to present the possibilities to customers.
 Judging from the reactions one advantage stands out as the more appealing to customers.

 Faster boot time

 The boot time is faster, much faster, compared to using standard BIOS.
 Another advantage is also positively received among customers, according to Neil Stroud.
 It’s about being in control, in control of your own destiny, as he puts it.
 The traditionally used BIOS is supplied by a third party vendor and is generally not easily accessible in source code.